hperer02/Automated-essay-scoring/README.md

 # Automated Essay Scoring 2.0

 This repository contains my solution for the Kaggle competition Automated Essay Scoring 2.0.
 The goal of this project is to develop an automated system capable of scoring essays based on their content and quality using machine learning techniques.
+Several approaches were considered for this task, initially fine-tuning a Large Language Model (DeBERTa) for the task, then using an average of several DeBERTa models trained on differents folds (cross validation).

+The best QWK score was achieved by using a combination of LightGBM and XGBoost with more weight towards the predictions of LightGBM.
+Further, advance feature engineering, model optimization and hyper paramter tuning techniques were used to further enhance the results.
+Results of each approach can be found in inference section.

 ## Table of Contents
 - [Data Loading & Preprocessing](#data-loading--preprocessing)